-You can sometimes prevent anxiety becoming too severe by using relaxation techniques”.
-Some people can relax through
+Relaxation You can sometimes prevent anxiety becoming too severe by using relaxation techniques.
+Some people can relax through:

 For others it is more helpful to have a set of exercises to follow.
-Some people might find relaxation or yoga classes most helpful, others find tapes useful.
-There are a wide number of
+Some people might find relaxation or yoga classes most helpful and there are also a number of relaxation Apps available.

 These techniques are helpful for a number of reasons:

 •They can help you to deal with stressful situations better and reduce overall levels of anxiety. •They can “nip anxiety in the bud” stopping the cycle that leads to full blown panic, by reducing anxiety symptoms and preventing hyperventilation. •They can be used when avoidance is being cut down, to help you cope with situations you fear. •Being relaxed and breathing calmly is the opposite of panic.